CasperSchippers/pymeasure/docs/dev/adding_instruments/instrument.rst

     >>> print(ErrorCode(received_from_device))
     ErrorCode.TEMPSENSOR_FAILURE|COOLER_FAILURE|HEATER_FAILURE

-:code:`IntFlags` are used by many instruments for the purpose just demonstrated.
+:code:`(int, Flag)` are used by many instruments for the purpose just demonstrated.

 The status property could look like this: